moosepod/moosezmachine/README.md

 - new_line: send output to the next line
 - print_str(str): handle output of a string of unicode text.
 This may or may not have newline characterse in it.
 - show_status(room_name, score_mode=True,hours=0,minutes=0, score=0,turns=0): display the status bar with the provided info (see section 8.2)

+### History

+Moosezmachine was originally designed to support a slack (or general bot) interface to zmachine games.
+I ended up dropping this as a concept for two main reasons:

+1) the latency on slack was noticeable, and made playing the games somewhat frustrating
+2) The screen models of v5 and up games really don't support a slack or bot style interfaces.
+This restricts the use case to the earlier Infocom games, and there are better ways to play them these days.

 ## Licence/Thanks